Authentication Endpoint

 [code_challenge]

-Opaque value, used by PKCE.
+Opaque value, used by PKCE

 Note: Use of this parameter is required for public clients and recommended for confidential clients.